Sahasrajit123/Low-sample-complexity-PB/readme.md

-We have four files in this folder contains scripts for the paper "Low Sample Complexity Participatory Budgeting"
+We have four files in this folder contains scripts for the paper "Low Sample Complexity Participatory Budgeting".
+Have to download 4 files together in a folder to run them.

 a) Toggle_permutations.py